willtebbutt/GHCNData.jl/README.md

 ## Data Loading

-This package basically offers helper functions to download and load the data offered by NOAA.
-There are four functions that you should be aware of
+This package provides helper functions to download and load the data offered by NOAA.
+There are four core functions that you should be aware of
 ```julia
 load_station_metadata
 load_inventories